Anthony Weiner Wants Huma Abedin Back, Still Refuses To Watch Doc ‘Weiner’

 — Showtime Doc Films (@SHO_Docs) January 12, 2017

 Do you think there is any chance that Huma will take Anthony back?
-Is there any way that if you were Huma Abedin, that you would try to make it work with Anthony Weiner?
+Is there any way that, if you were Huma Abedin, you would try to make it work with Anthony Weiner?

 [Featured Image by John Moore/Getty Images]